 Robertson Park, Watson’s Bay

 Watson’s Bay is a great picnic destination with park and beach options.
-There is the large Robinson Park by the ferry wharf, with lots of trees and half a dozen picnic tables.
+The large Robinson Park by the ferry wharf has lots of trees and half a dozen picnic tables.

 There is a small sandy beach and several walks from the top of the street to Camp Cove Beach, South Head or the infamous Gap lookout.
 The area also provides some magnificent harbour and city views.

-We have a whole page covering the walks around Watsons Bay if you would like to know more.
+If you would like to know more, we have a whole page covering the walks around Watsons Bay.

-If you don’t feel like bringing a picnic along there is Doyle’s fish, and chip take away on the wharf or perhaps a few hours in the beer garden at the Watson’s Bay Hotel is more your type of picnic.
-Where ever you decide to dine at Watson’s Bay, it’s a great day out for visitors or locals.
-Sadly dogs are not permitted in Robertson Park.
+If you don’t feel like bringing a picnic along, there is Doyle’s fish and chip take away on the wharf or perhaps a few hours in the beer garden at the Watson’s Bay Hotel is more your type of picnic.
+Wherever you decide to dine at Watson’s Bay, it’s a great day out for visitors or locals.
+Sadly, dogs are not permitted in Robertson Park.

 Why picnic at Watson’s Bay?